 Because herb plants grown in the ground don’t generally require prepackaged fertilizer, most fertilizer for herbs is designed for use in container gardens.
 Herbs grown in pots are removed from the soil food web ecosystem which works to replenish soil nutrients on a regular basis.
 Because nature is unable to replenish nutrients, we have to add them in the form of organic fertilizer.

 Organic fertilizer for herbs is generally sold as either a liquid or as a granular solid.
 The liquid herb fertilizers are concentrates meant to be diluted prior to feeding.
-Generally you’ll put a small bit of the liquid into the routine water for the plant on a scheduled basis.
+Generally, you’ll put a small bit of the liquid into the routine water for the plant on a scheduled basis.
 The granular fertilizers also tend to recommend a feeding schedule, but all you have to do is sprinkle the grains on the soil surface (no mixing required).
 Powdered-format fertilizer for herbs is becoming less common due to the dust and the mixing it requires.

 Always follow the application instructions from the manufacturer of the fertilizer.
 Read the package and make sure not to over-feed your plants.
 More fertilizer is not better, and can even be harmful.
 Follow the instructions for the formulation you’re using and err on the side of under-feeding.
 Overfeeding can “burn” herbs and/or cause their overall health to deteriorate.

 Even mild overfeeding isn’t desirable as it dilutes the flavour of your herbs.
 Heavily-fed herbs may grow very big and bushy, but they won’t be as aromatic or tasty as healthier plants.
-Coddling herbs with too much plant food means they never have to step up and produce the lovely tastes and smells for which we’ve come to know them by.
+Coddling herbs with too much plant food means they never have to step up and produce the lovely tastes and smells by which we’ve come to know them by.
 They’ll be pale imitations of plants that have had to be a little more independent.
-Just remember, overfed herb plants = bland-tasting herbs.
+Just remember overfed herb plants = bland-tasting herbs.

-The best fertilizers for herbs contain the full range of essential plant nutrients (including micronutrients).
+The best fertilizers for herbs contain a full range of essential plant nutrients (including micronutrients).
 The best liquid herb fertilizers are carefully formulated to provide essential nutrients without burning the plants.
 Great granular herb garden fertilizer options are controlled-release formulas applied to the soil where they can slowly release nutrients over time.
 Always follow the instructions on the packet/from the manufacturer!

 And remember, there’s a reason compost is called “garden gold“!